East Suffolk Militia: Napoleonic Wars

-However, the Peace of Amiens was shortlived and Britain declared war on France once more in 1803 when both Suffolk Militia regiments were re-embodied on 12 May.
+However, the Peace of Amiens was short-lived and Britain declared war on France once more in 1803 when both Suffolk Militia regiments were re-embodied on 12 May.
 The East Suffolks at Ipswich had a new establishment of 30 officers, 28 sergeants, 19 drummers and 547 rank and file.
 It was still under the command of Col Goate, though he was replaced on 26 May 1803 by Charles, Viscount Brome, eldest son of Marquess Cornwallis; he succeeded as the 2nd Marquess two years later.
 Militia duties during the Napoleonic Wars were much as before: home defence and garrisons, guarding prisoners of war, and increasingly internal security in the industrial areas where there was unrest.
 Increasingly the regular army regarded the militia as a source of trained men and many militiamen took the proffered bounty and transferred, leaving the militia regiments to replace them through the ballot or 'by beat of drum'.

 The East Suffolks remained at Ipswich until 21 June when it marched to Hull.
 Now 715 strong in 10 companies, it, was part of the militia brigade garrisoning the port alongside regular artillery.
 Another duty of the militia here was to prevent smuggling by the local inhabitants.
 The regiment left Hull on 4 July 1805 when it moved to Berwick-upon-Tweed and Tweedmouth on the Scottish Border.
 By 1 September the regiment with 560 men in 8 companies under Lt-Col John White was at Aberdeen Barracks forming the bulk of Brig-Gen John Gordon-Cumming's brigade.
 It subsequently spent two years in Scotland.

 In 1807 the regiment went back to Kent, spending the winter at Sheerness.
 It was in Maidstone during 1808 before returning to Sheerness on 15 February 1809.
 In June it was at Ashford for the summer, then went to Winchelsea in Sussex on 14 October.
 From 28 November it was in winter quarters in Berkshire at Hungerford and Speen, Newbury.
 On 8 April 1810 the regiment moved to Middlesex, first at Brentford, then on 14 May to Acton, Ealing and Hanwell; in June it sent a detachment to do duty at the Tower of London.
 In August 1810 the East Suffolks moved to Portsmouth in Hampshire, in which area they would spend the new few years.
 In October 1811 they were t Porchester, and spent 1812–13 at Gosport.